 Do you want to be a freelance writer?!
-I have been freelancing for more than three years as a side gig and consistently make over $1,000 per month.
+I have been freelancing for more than four years as a side gig and consistently make over $1,000 per month.
 You can see my income reports here!
-I have FT job, two toddler little girls, a husband and a big house I take care of.
+I have FT job, two toddler little girls, another girl on the way, a husband and a big house I take care of.
 I love my life and love having extra spending money each month!

 There are many ways to get your foot in the door when it comes to freelancing.
-You can start your own blog and develop contacts, guest post and use your blog as writing samples for when you apply for freelance writing positions or work for a content mill (like Demand Media) to get your feet wet.
+I first recommend you start your own blog to develop contacts, guest post and use your blog as writing samples for when you apply for freelance writing positions or work for a content mill (like Demand Media) to get your feet wet.
 Content mills usually will hire inexperienced writers because they typically pay less than most other clients, so it’s a good place to start and gain experience.
 You can pitch article ideas to print and online magazines.
 You can search websites like oDesk or Elance and so on and so forth.

 My Freelance Story